Outdoor Dining in Baltimore

 LB Skybar

 Overlooking downtown Baltimore on the 19th floor of the Lord Baltimore Hotel, LB Skybar is a spectacular rooftop deck complete with sparkling string lights, cabana seating and an Instagram-ready plant wall.
-Cool off with spiked popsicle drinks and simple yet delicious bites while enjoying the skyline view.
+Enjoy specialty cocktails, canned craft cocktails and local beers plus light fare.

 16 On the Park